esp8266/Arduino/doc/faq/a06-global-build-options.rst

 Aggressive Caching of ``core.a``
 ================================

+The feature “Aggressive Caching of core.a” refers to sharing a single copy of ``core.a`` across all Arduino IDE Sketch windows.
+This feature is on by default. ``core.a`` is an archive file containing the compiled objects of ``./core/esp8266/*``.
+Created after your 1ST successful compilation.
+All other open sketch builds use this shared file.
+When you close all Arduino IDE windows, the core archive file is deleted.

 Without mediation, using global defines or compiler command-line options could lead to bad builds when the “Aggressively cache compiled core” feature is enabled.
 When ``#define`` changes require rebuilding